Yasin Zia

+Muhammad Yasin Zia (Note: یاسین ضیا) is an Afghan military officer and politician who is the leader of the Afghanistan Freedom Front (AFF), which is involved in the Republican insurgency in Afghanistan against the Taliban, since 2022.
+He previously served as Chief of General Staff of the Afghan National Army (ANA) from 2020 to 2021.

-Mohammad Yāsin Ziā (محمد یاسین ضیا), is an Afghan military officer and politician.
-He is a former Chief of General Staff, former Deputy Defense Minister, and former governor of Takhar Province, Afghanistan.
+He is also a former Deputy Defense Minister, and former governor of Takhar Province, Afghanistan.
 Zia has also served as head of Afghanistan's counter terrorism unit (2011) and as the deputy director of the National Directorate of Security (2011–2015).

-In 2022, he was reported to be one of the leaders of the anti-Taliban Afghanistan Freedom Front resistance movement.
+Early life and family

-Zia was born in Shakar Dara District, Kabul, Afghanistan into a Tajik family.

-He also has a degree in military and intelligence affairs and a background in Jamiat-e Islami.
+Zia was born in Shakardara District, Kabul, Afghanistan into a Tajik family.
+He also has a degree in military and intelligence affairs.

 Career

 Governor

-Ziā was appointed governor of Takhar on 12 October 2015.
+Zia was appointed governor of Takhar on 12 October 2015.
 This was probably due to the Battle of Kunduz (2015) and could be seen as an attempt to make sure the Taliban would not repeat its success in Takhar.
 Farid Zaki served as deputy governor with him.
 As governor, he played a crucial role in operations to suppress the Taliban insurgency in Takhar and the neighboring Kunduz Province.
 In addition, according to 1TV, he disguised himself to catch two attorneys taking a bribe.

-Yāsin Ziā resigned his post as governor on 28 May 2017, due to personal issues.
+Yasin Zia resigned his post as governor on 28 May 2017, due to personal issues.
 He became a deputy National Security Adviser by December 2017.
 While being appointed, he also was promoted from Major-General to Lieutenant-General.

-Ziā also took a large role in attempting to reduce illegal activity and corruption in the Afghan Local Police (ALP), including supplementing income via illegal means.
+Zia also took a large role in attempting to reduce illegal activity and corruption in the Afghan Local Police (ALP), including supplementing income via illegal means.
 He also dealt with improper relations with other, irregular, armed groups.
 This included sending a message to commanders not to sell weapons given to them to other armed groups and personally confronting the commander of an armed group in Baharak District, Takhar.
 However, he has said that much of the problem is that several people have personal militias, turning the War in Afghanistan into an internal war.
-Ziā also thought that the program had failed.
+Zia also thought that the program had failed.